 These five ideas of recovery are the foundation of our Recovery Coach Program, and we see the positive results daily of practicing this harm reduction lens and meeting patients where they’re at.
 The utilization of Recovery Coaches as positive role models, influences, and allies in the recovery process demonstrates for patients that we are indeed part of the solution, and we can and do give back what was taken from us.
 We are living proof that recovery is possible, and this profoundly simple but tremendously important concept is the foundation of the program.

-Disclosure statement: The Editor-in-Chief of the Harvard Medical School Primary Care Review, Dr. Rebekah Rollston, also receives income from Bicycle Health, which is featured in this piece.
+Disclosure statement: The former Editor-in-Chief of the Harvard Medical School Primary Care Review, Dr. Rebekah Rollston, also receives income from Bicycle Health, which is featured in this piece.
 Dr. Rollston is not a listed author on this article.

 Interested in other articles like this?
 Subscribe to our monthly newsletter